jnozzi/cocoadev.com/markdown/HowToOpenAFileUsingCStdLib.md

-General/NSString *executablePath = General/[[NSBundle mainBundle] executablePath];
+NSString *executablePath = [[NSBundle mainBundle] executablePath];
-General/NSString *bundlePath = General/[[NSBundle mainBundle] bundlePath];
+NSString *bundlePath = [[NSBundle mainBundle] bundlePath];

-Specifically, something like     General/[[[NSBundle mainBundle] bundlePath] stringByAppendingString:@"path/to/whatever.file"]
+Specifically, something like     [[[NSBundle mainBundle] bundlePath] stringByAppendingString:@"path/to/whatever.file"]

 ----

-It's better to use something like     General/[[[[NSBundle mainBundle] bundlePath] stringByAppendingPathComponent:@"path/to/whatever.file"] stringByStandardizingPath] rather than appending the path as a string.
-Always, always use the General/NSString-provided path methods when dealing with paths.
+It's better to use something like     [[[[NSBundle mainBundle] bundlePath] stringByAppendingPathComponent:@"path/to/whatever.file"] stringByStandardizingPath] rather than appending the path as a string.
+Always, always use the NSString-provided path methods when dealing with paths.
 There's no reason not to.

-When using General/NSBundle and resource files specifically,     General/[[NSBundle mainBundle] pathForResource:@"whatever" ofType:@"file"] is probably best.
+When using NSBundle and resource files specifically,     [[NSBundle mainBundle] pathForResource:@"whatever" ofType:@"file"] is probably best.